UtahRETC/intro-programming-python-part-2/units/02 - Dictionaries/Student Grade Lookup.md

 - Daniel, D

 Create a program that accepts as input a student's name.
-It should then output that student’s name and grade like this `<student name>'s grade is a/an
+It should then output that student's name and grade like this `<student name>'s grade is a/an
 <grade>`.
 Do not use conditionals like `if`.
 Instead, construct a dictionary
 whose keys are student names, and values are their corresponding grades.
 Then use that dictionary retrieve the grade of the student that was entered in.